tbfrobinson/project2/readme.md

 In discussions, users can write 7 characters at a time in a comment (awkward is 7 letters), which if they write uninturrupted become coherent, but new comments become a new line, interrupting.

 ##MVP:
-User page and user creation
+- User page and user creation
-Discussion page and discussion creation (text only) Comment functionality added to discussions
+- Discussion page and discussion creation (text only)
+- Comment functionality added to discussions
-Connecting freesounds API and users can use samples from it on the user page (music bars to add things? music editing station)
+- Connecting freesounds API and users can use samples from it on the user page (music bars to add things? music editing station)

 ##Stretch Goals:
+- Add memories to user page(a few comments from a discussion)
-Maybe add videos that are like 3 seconds? that become a slideshow if longer?
+- Maybe add videos that are like 3 seconds? that become a slideshow if longer?
 Maybe pictures?
-Discussions also delete themselves after a set time (3 days) Maybe users can change the style of each discussion too? like reddit?
+- Discussions also delete themselves after a set time (3 days)
+- Maybe users can change the style of each discussion too? like reddit?

 ##Index:
 User sign in/up or logged in